vedderb/vesc_pkg/tnt/README.md

 ### 1.5
 * **This version requires 6.05 firmware to fuction properly**
 * _Fixes/Improvements_
+  * Testing and support for higher package loop frequencies.
   * Traction Control Braking
     * Added new conditions to engage traction control braking
       * Vq and Iq comparison to confirm FOC braking
       * Battery current less than zero to confirm regeneration
     * Removed start and end delay parameters as they are no longer required
-    * Changed count debug on AppUI to track end condition after a minimum of 3 seconds of braking
+    * Changed AppUI debug to show battery current and end conditions after 1 second of engagement
     * Added new end condtions to AppUI debug
   * Traction Control
     * Changed default start acceleration from 29 ERPM/ms to 50 ERPM/ms to allow for higher package loop frequencies
-    * Added Hold Period which allows the user to control the period between traction control engagements
+    * Added Hold Period configurable parameter which allows the user to control the period between traction control engagements
-  * Surge
+  * Surge/High Current
-    * Added Current Filter Frequency parameter to allow the user to change the low pass filter frequency on motor current
+    * Added Current Filter Frequency parameter to allow the user to change the low pass filter frequency on motor current which is necessary for for higher package loop frequencies
-  * Increased the voltage threshold that designates a charging situation from 0.1V to 0.5V to avoid nuisance activations
+  * Increased the voltage threshold that designates a charging situation from 0.1V to 0.3V to avoid nuisance activations
+  * AppUI will now display the stop condition as TRACTN CTRL if traction control is active when the board is deactivated

 ### 1.4
 * **This version requires 6.05 firmware to fuction properly**